 1. Medical coverage limit, including Emergency Evacuation

-For a trip to Africa, it’s recommended that you look for medical insurance worth $50,000 – $100,000.
-Not only will this cover you for a couple of weeks in the hospital, but it will also satisfy visa requirements for certain countries.
+You should consider medical insurance, enough to cover you for a couple of weeks in the hospital, but it will also satisfy visa requirements for certain countries.

-Additionally, you’ll want to look for another $100,000 in emergency evacuation coverage.
+You’ll want to look for emergency evacuation coverage.
 It might sound expensive, but being ferried or airlifted to a medical facility outside of Africa will cost you a pretty penny.
 It’s better to pay a slightly higher insurance rate than a massive bill after an unfortunate accident.

 3. Preexisting conditions waiver